leonardobahar/honeypot-installer/README.md

 ```bash
 bash install_filebeat.sh
 ```

+Modify the filebeat configs in /etc/filebeat/filebeat.yml to start exporting your logs to Elastic.
+After running the Honeypot installer scripts (install_cowrie.sh, install_honeytrap.sh, etc), follow the on screen instruction on where your logs are located.

 ## 🤝 Contributing

 PRs and feedback are welcome!
 Feel free to fork the project and submit a pull request if you'd like to add more honeypots, improve automation, or enhance configuration flexibility.